twse/random-stuff/Readable Fonts/Celtic.md

 ﻿## Character sets and keyboard layouts
-See the related page on the [http://www.evertype.com/celtscript/celt-keys.html](Evertype site) for more info, with special keyboards for French and German users.
+See the related page on the [Evertype site](http://www.evertype.com/celtscript/celt-keys.html) for more info, with special keyboards for French and German users.

 Free public-domain fonts using custom character sets include:
 * Celtic Gaeilge (Symbol font).
 Supports most Irish dotted consonants and Welsh accented W and Y from Celtic Extended Roman GS.